SWPhantom/Rainus/devlog.md

 * I ran out of SD card readers!
 Surprising!
 But have the perfect amount for the 20 to be sent
 * Need to order more SD cards, likely...
 * The Grove wires need to be swapped very specifically ESP32-side.
 Otherwise, the ESP32 board and/or the temperature/humidity sensor gets PROBMEMATICALLY hot...

+2023-08-20
+Got news a couple days ago that the extra rain gauges are not coming to my house YET.
+Will see if that resolves soon.

+Found a different DHT20 library to use for the temp/humidity sensors: https://github.com/RobTillaart/DHT20 Changed the code to log values if found and log default values if not found.

+Found an issue with the RTC time setting...
+Unfortunately, the compile time is assumed to be UTC, but uses local time.
+I added a UTC offset in the code so that whoever compiles the sketch will set the RTCs to UTC time.
+This SHOULDN'T be necessary, now that the units have been set, but needs to be called out.

+Cleaned up code.
+No more web/timer stuff.
+Hopefully it's a LITTLE cleaner...